par7133/RADXIDE/README.md

 # RADXIDE
-One more IDE but thought for RAD
+One more IDE but thought for RAD.

 <br><br>
 Originally envisioned for RAD development in PHP...